 (g) Amicus Curiae Brief.

-Except by the court's permission or direction, an amicus curiae brief submitted in connection with a petition panel rehearing must be accompanied by a motion for leave to file and must not exceed 10 pages.
+Except by the court's permission or direction, an amicus curiae brief submitted in connection with a petition for panel rehearing must be accompanied by a motion for leave to file and must not exceed 2,600 words if produced using a computer or 10 pages if handwritten or typewritten.
 Except by the court's permission or direction, any brief amicus curiae or any motion for leave to file a brief amicus curiae must be filed within 14 days of the date of filing of the petition or response that the amicus curiae supports.
 If the amicus curiae does not support either party, then the brief or motion for leave to file the brief must be filed within 14 days of the date of filing of the petition.

 PETITION FOR PANEL REHEARING NOT FILED WHEN MAILED.

-A petition for panel rehearing, unlike a brief, is not deemed filed when mailed; it must be received by the clerk within the time fixed for filing.
-The time provided in Federal Circuit Rule 40(e) runs from the date the judgment is entered (see Federal Rule of Appellate Procedure 36), not from the date counsel receives the opinion or order.
+A petition for panel rehearing must be received by the court or filed through CM/ECF within the time fixed for filing.
+The time provided in Federal Circuit Rule 40(e) runs from the date the judgment is entered (see Federal Rule of Appellate Procedure 36), not from the date counsel or the pro se party receives the opinion or order.
 Therefore, Federal Rule of Appellate Procedure 26(c) does not apply.
-The clerk may return an untimely petition for panel rehearing.
+The clerk of court may return an untimely petition for panel rehearing.

 ACTION BY THE COURT.

-When a petition for panel rehearing is filed, the clerk will transmit copies to the panel that decided the case.
-The clerk will enter an order denying the petition unless a majority of the panel agrees to rehear the case.
+When a petition for panel rehearing is filed, the clerk of court will transmit copies to the panel that decided the case.
+The clerk of court will enter an order denying the petition unless a majority of the panel agrees to rehear the case.
 Rehearing before the panel may take place with or without further briefing or oral argument by the parties as the court directs.